 Domestic students enrolled in at least two courses in at least two trimesters may request to pay their fees in by instalments.
 To arrange this, contact the student fees advisers.

 If you are a first year international student or are paying by student loan, you cannot pay by instalments.

 Late payment penalty

 If fees are not paid by the due date, a late payment penalty of $154 will be charged to your account.
 If you cannot make payment by the due date, you must contact the Student Fee Advisers.

 Non-payment of fees, ceasing to attend, or verbally advising a member of staff will not be accepted as notice of withdrawal.

 If you do not pay, you will be unable to enrol in other courses, receive a transcript or academic certificate or have a degree conferred.
 The University reserves the right to temporarily cancel a student’s enrolment until the fees are paid in full.
 If fees remain unpaid, we may refer your debt to a debt collection agency.

-International students with unpaid fees may have their student visa with Victoria University cancelled.
+International students with unpaid fees may have their student visa with Victoria University of Wellington cancelled.
 Notification of this will be sent to Immigration New Zealand.

 Student ID cards